 Also amateur musician (lyrical singer, piano, clarinet and trumpet), he took part in several musical projects of choirs, opera, stage direction and improvisation, especially within the Wooden Organ/Grandeur Nature trio projects conceived by the visual artist Denis Tricot and electro-acoustic musician Eric Cordier.
 Having a Master degree in Theatre Studies in 2003, he designed a few sets for theatre companies and also some gardens.
 He practices yoga, meditation, tantric massage and teaches Dance Contact Improvisation.
 In 2018 he participated as a choreographer with the composer Alberto Carretero (Sevilla) in the Prototype V program of the Royaumont Foundation.
 He is an associate artist at the Labo Novo, International Station of Performance Art in Reillanne/Provence (F) driven by Maria Mouriès, and lives in Marseille since 2021.

-Since 2006, he has been developing the transverse and generic project #Number# questioning urban perception, body commitment, representation and has been creating performances based on the comprehension of public spaces, its diversion and the viewer’s role in several variations and residencies throughout Europe (Budapest, Cluj-Napoca, Blanca/Spain).
-He developed performative installations with the textile artefact Street Pantone during the Prague Quadrennial 2015, in the festival Antigel 2016 of Geneva and presented it in various galleries, dance gatherings and festivals.
-His choreographic research explores a conscious oscillation stemming from the Authentic Movement and the synthesis of his choreographical experiences.
+Since 2006, he has been developing the transverse and generic #Number# project questioning urban perception, body commitment, representation and has been creating performances based on the comprehension of public spaces, its diversion and the viewer’s role in several variations and residencies throughout Europe (Budapest/CZ), Cluj-Napoca/RO, Blanca/E).
+He developed performative installations with the textile artefact Street Pantone during the Prague Quadrennial 2015, at the Antigel festival 2016 in Geneva, and presented it in various galleries, dance gatherings and festivals.
+His choreographic research explores a conscious oscillation stemming from Authentic Movement and the synthesis of his choreographical experiences.

-Since 2018, Promenade d’artiste the production structure of Denis Tricot’s creations also supports his own projects.
+Since 2019, He is artistic director of Promenade d’artiste production structure, transmitted by the sculptor and performer Denis Tricot.
 In 2020, as associated artist he is commissioned to survey, design and build the new urban scenography of the Mimos festival in Périgueux (F) postponed in July 2021.
+In 2022, this festival co-produced Sinople, a play about our contemporary relationship to the colour green.
+In 2023-24, the Rain-Bow project will focus on queer gesture and urban weaving of 7 colours.

 http://revistabulevard.ro/2014/03/gill-viandier-aduce-arta-in-spatiul-public-in-pasi-de-dans/